-In case you need to have custom white balance often you could also program a button with the “one-touch white balance” function.
+In case you need to have custom white balance often you could also program a button with the function.
 This has the advantage that you could save the customized white balance by pressing the button only, without going through the menu.

 Focus peaking is an outstanding feature, which supports you in case you would like to focus manually with highlighted lines.
 In OM-D cameras you can choose between red, yellow, black, and white.
 Depending on the image content it is necessary to change the color as otherwise, the highlights lines are not visible.
-Changing the settings in the menu is too time-consuming while you shoot, therefore OM-D cameras have a shortcut to do so.
+Changing the settings in the menu is too time-consuming while you shoot, therefore OM-D cameras have a shortcut to focus peaking setting.

 1 When you have activated focus peaking in the camera menu, your camera shows colored lines of in-focus areas, as soon as you are moving the focus ring.